kover-ai/safetynet/README.md

 User's email address.
 If this is not provided, the module will ask the user to enter an email address.

+**income** `float` (optional)

+If you already know the user's income level, you can pass it to the module here.
+If this is given, the user will be prompted to confirm the number.
+If this parameter is not passed, we'll ask the user to manually enter this info.

 **benefits** `[string]`

 Benefits included in the membership, expressed as a list of strings.
 The value will be one of the following: `accident`, `hospitalization`, `sick leave` and `deactivation`